Seventy trapped after Chinese coronavirus quarantine hotel collapses

 The Fujian provincial government said that as of Friday, the province had 296 cases of coronavirus and 10,819 people had been placed under observation after being classified as suspected close contacts.

-The official Xinhua News Agency said the committee responsible for working safety under the State Council, China’s cabinet, has sent an emergency working team to the site.
+The official Xinhua News Agency said the committee responsible for working safety under the State Council, China’s cabinet, had sent an emergency working team to the site.

-Reporting by Samuel Shen and Brenda Goh; Additional reporting by Pei Li in Beijing; Writing by Kevin Liffey; Editing by David Clarke
+Reporting by Samuel Shen, Ryan Woo and Brenda Goh; Additional reporting by Pei Li in Beijing; Writing by Kevin Liffey; Editing by David Clarke